NekoHanaku/Neko-ConfigGrabber/README.md

       You must manually join the private channels and groups before including their names in the configuration file.

-   3. **Exact Names for Private Channels and Groups**
+   3. **Full id for Private Channels and Groups**

-      Use the exact names of private channels or groups as they appear in your Telegram.
-Ensure the names are case-sensitive and accurately match the intended channels or groups.
+      Use the full id of private channels or groups.

 ## TODO 🔧
 1. Add JSON configs support.